Subacute combined degeneration of the spinal cord

-Subsequent investigations revealed a macrocytic anaemia with a very low vitamin B12 level of <37pmol/L (normal >150).
+Subsequent investigations revealed macrocytic anemia with a very low vitamin B12 level of <37pmol/L (normal >150).
 Homocysteine was also level elevated.

 Gastric parietal cell antibodies were weakly positive.

 The patient usually had a full diet including fish, meat and vegetables.
-He had no signficant prior background medical history.
+He had no significant prior background medical history.

 The patient was treated and discharged on vitamin B12 injections and folate supplements.

-Pernicious anaemia is an autoimmune condition where antibodies against gastric parietal cells and inactivation of Intrinsic factor leading to atrophic gastritis.
-Impaired vitamin B12 absorption leads to megaloblastic anaemia with abnormally large red blood cells called macrocytes being produced.
-Pernicious anaemia is one of the causes of macrocystic anaemia, other causes include diet, chronic alcoholism and medication related causes.
+Pernicious anemia is an autoimmune condition where antibodies against gastric parietal cells and inactivation of Intrinsic factor leading to atrophic gastritis.
+Impaired vitamin B12 absorption leads to megaloblastic anemia with abnormally large red blood cells called macrocytes being produced.
+Pernicious anemia is one of the causes of macrocytic anemia, other causes include diet, chronic alcoholism and medication-related causes.